moulla/moulla.github.io/_posts/2017-12-01-Vespa-Enterprise-Search.md

 Not being part of the Yahoo team, we don't know where the name came from but we'd hazard a guess that v**ES**pa originated in Enterprise Search.
 If you want to read more about it's origins then look at the [reddit ama](https://www.reddit.com/r/programming/comments/72r7uq/yahoo_open_sources_its_search_engine_vespa/) from Jon Bratseth.
 You can even ask the Vespa team yourself <a class="twitter-mention-button" href="https://twitter.com/intent/tweet?screen_name=vespaengine">Twitter</a>

-It exists as an alternative to ElasticSearch and Lucene, platforms we don't have a lot of ES experience, so we'll point you [elsewhere](http://opensourceconnections.com/blog/2017/10/06/vespa-vs-lucene-initial-impressions/){:target="_blank"} for some comparisons which seem positive and agree with our initial conclusions.
+It exists as an alternative to ElasticSearch and Lucene, platforms where we don't have a lot of ES experience, so we'll point you [elsewhere](http://opensourceconnections.com/blog/2017/10/06/vespa-vs-lucene-initial-impressions/){:target="_blank"} for some comparisons which seem positive and agree with our initial conclusions.
 The other benefit right out of the box is **instant scale**.

 Vespa is a container for JDisc components that runs in a docker(or Vagrant (or god forbid Windows)) container which you can run locally or on a cloud container - Inception much?
 Once you get comfortable with accessing the various layers management is straight - forward using the included command tools.
 <div class='w3-card'>